MicrosoftDocs/learn/learn-pr/azure/introduction-to-deployment-stacks/includes/5-deployment-stack-use-cases.md

 Suppose your community bank has an Azure environment with multiple subscriptions.
 The platform team manages a shared services subscription while the applications team manages a subscription for the bank's user facing applications.

 The shared services subscription contains a resource group that contains an Azure Front Door profile.
-This profile is shared by application teams for public access to their web apps.
+The application teams share this profile for public access to their web apps.

 ![a graphic representing a deployment stack scenario, step 1](../media/scenario_1.png)